Hello!

 contributing to the archive?

-If you would like to contribute to the archive by selling or donating an item, you are welcome to contact our Acquisitions Manager, Thomas Sunhede, at [email protected], or use the contact form available here on the website.
+If you would like to contribute to the archive by selling or donating items, you are very welcome to get in touch.
+David Boström handles acquisition inquiries for the archive.

 Thanks!